rajendrabraj/AgenticAIWork/README.md

 Creation Date : 2025

-**This is my GitHub repository for Agentic AI , RAG , LLM and programs in python in order to implement the concepts in a practical world.  **
+**This is my GitHub repository for Agentic AI , RAG , LLM, Autogen, MCP and programs in python in order to implement the concepts in a practical world.  **

 My Linkedin address ( if you want to connect )  :    https://in.linkedin.com/in/rajendrabichu